-Ca tego ry Current Year Previous Year
+Ca Category Previous Year

-a)) Direct Exposure
+a) Dire ect Exposure

 (i) Residential Mortgages -

 Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented 45.34 117.90

 (ii) Commercial Real Estate -

 Lending secured by mortgages on commercial real estates (office buildings, retail space, multi-purpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, development and construction, etc.).
 Exposure would also include non-fund based limits 50.21 56.39

-a.
+(ii i) Investments in Mortgage Backed Securities (MBS) and other securitised exposures - a.
 Residential NIL NIL b.
 Commercial Real Estate NIL NIL Total Exposure to Real Estate Sector 95.55 174.29 ii.
-Exposure to Capital Market ₹ in Crores Parti culars Current year Previous Year (i) direct investment in equity shares, convertible bonds, convertible debentures and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; NIL NIL ii) advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds; NIL NIL ii) advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; NIL NIL V) advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds 'does not fully cover the advances; NIL NIL v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; NIL NIL /i) loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; NIL NIL /ii) bridge loans to companies against expected equity flows / issues; NIL NIL /iii) all exposures to Venture Capital Funds (both registered and unregistered) NIL NIL otal Exposure to Capital Market NIL NIL iii.
+Exposure to Capital Market ₹ in Crores Parti culars Current year Previous Year (i) direct investment in equity shares, convertible bonds, convertible debentures and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; NIL NIL (ii) advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds; NIL NIL (iii) advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; NIL NIL (iv) advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds 'does not fully cover the advances; NIL NIL (v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; NIL NIL (vi) loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; NIL NIL (vii) bridge loans to companies against expected equity flows / issues; NIL NIL (viii) all exposures to Venture Capital Funds (both registered and unregistered) NIL NIL Tota Exposure to Capital Market NIL NIL iii.
 Details of financing of parent company products: NA iv.
 Details of Single Borrower Limit (SGL) / Group Borrower Limit (GBL) exceeded by the applicable NBFC: